 Under 18 Students

 UCIC must follow specific policies and procedures for accommodating, supporting and monitoring international students who are under 18 years of age whilst they are studying in New Zealand.
 These policies and procedures are designed to guarantee that UCIC complies with the Code of Practice for the Pastoral Care of International Students requirements for ensuring that international students are adequately cared for during their studies.
-Students who are considering changing their accommodation and welfare arrangements must discuss the proposed change with the Manager Student Services at UCIC.
+Students who are considering changing their accommodation and welfare arrangements must discuss the proposed change with the Student Welfare Officer at UCIC.

 University of Canterbury Student Life Services

 In addition to UCIC support services, students may access all University of Canterbury services:

 The Student Support team provides culturally responsive services and advice to students such as pastoral support on issues, cultural adjustment and transition, illness and injury, aegrotat applications and enquiries or disputes relating to accommodation issues, insurance, immigration and academic issues.